 - Given that you can only aim so well with the crosshairs anyway at long-range, you may or may not be using V.A.T.S. to help you.

-- Played nearly straight in Fallout New Vegas, though, which optionally uses iron sights as opposed to just zooming in.
+- Played nearly straight in Fallout: New Vegas, though, which optionally uses iron sights as opposed to just zooming in.
 Most ballistic weapons use them (like the returning hunting rifle), as do some of the energy weapons.
 Not applied consistently though: some weapons that would benefit greatly from iron sights (like laser rifles) lack them, while weapons that lose effectiveness with iron sights (like grenade launchers) have them.

 - It becomes somewhat more consistent if all mods are added - laser rifles get a scope.
 In addition, the Gun Runners' Arsenal DLC adds versions of default laser/plasma weapons to which ironsights can be attached.

 - As a general rule, low tech guns (revolvers, small automatic pistols, simple rifles, and the classic plasma defender, for example) have good iron sights, but the high tech weapons like the high-end autopistols and nearly all energy weapons lack them unless you add a scope on your own.
 Generally the low end weapons seem to be designed to work well, and the high end weapons seem designed to look cool.
 The fact that many weapons were designed for the iron sightless Fallout 3 could explain things as well (the 10mm pistol is an obvious victim of this, where the front sight is not properly aligned with the rear ones when aiming).